towns-protocol/towns/doc/casablanca/Casablanca.md

 All nodes maintain the same configuration parameters that can be updated based on the future block number a-la Ethereum fork settings.

-In addition to that there are settings that are controlled by DAO and are stored in the smart contract on the Casablanca Chain.
+Some settings are controlled by DAO and are stored in the smart contract on the Casablanca Chain.

 ## Blockchain and Reality